safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 }
 ```

-- `redirectUrl` - The redirect uri to be used by the Monerium SDK.
-This uri will be used to redirect the user after the authentication flow is completed.
+- `redirectUrl` - The Monerium SDK requires a redirect URL.
+This URI will be used to send the user back to the app after they complete the authentication process.
-- `authCode` - The authorization code to be used by the Monerium SDK.
-This code will be returned as a query parameter (auth_code) after successfully authenticated (Sign In or Sign Up) and can be used to get access to the resources through the Monerium SDK.
-The typical use case for this should be:

-1. Use the open method only with the `redirectUrl` parameter.
+  If you Use the open method with the `redirectUrl` parameter alone.
 This will open the Monerium web page for Sign In or Sign Up.

-2. After authentication and returned to the calling DApp then use the authCode in the query string to call the open method again with the authCode parameter and authenticate.
+- `authCode` - This code is returned as a query parameter (auth_code) after a user has successfully signed in or signed up.
+The typical use case for this code is to gain access to the resources (Get a token) through the Monerium SDK.
+Once authenticated, the dApp can call again the `open()` method with then `authCode` obtained from the query string

-- `refreshToken` - The refresh token to be used by the Monerium SDK.
-This token will be used to get to get access to the resources through the Monerium SDK.
-The typical use case should be to store it in the browser storage after authenticating using the `authCode` and use it to authenticate in subsequent application openings.
+- `refreshToken` - This token will be used to get to get access to the resources through the Monerium SDK.
+The typical use case should be to store it in the browser storage after authenticating using the `authCode` and use it to authenticate in subsequent application openings by calling the `open()` method with the `refreshToken` alone.

 Take a look to [the example](https://github.com/safe-global/safe-core-sdk/blob/main/packages/onramp-kit/example/client) for more information.

 **Returns**

-- A `SafeMoneriumClient` instance.
-This instance contain all the methods and properties from the Monerium SDK and some extra methods and properties for use it with the Safe services.
-You can use them in your application to build any flow you want.
+A `SafeMoneriumClient` instance.
+This instance contains all the methods and properties from the Monerium SDK, plus some extra ones for using the Safe services.
+You can use them in your application to create any flow you need.

-  Take a look to the Monerium SDK [documentation](https://monerium.github.io/sdk/) for more information about all the methods you can use.
+For more information about the methods available, refer to the Monerium SDK [documentation](https://monerium.github.io/sdk/).

-  The Monerium SDK will be enhanced with Safe related methods mostly used inside the `MoneriumPack` so you usually don't need to call them directly.
-The exception will be the `send` method that will be used to place the orders into the Monerium system.
+The Monerium SDK will be enhanced with Safe-related methods, mainly used in the `MoneriumPack` so you won't need to call them directly.
+The exception will be the `send()` method, which is used to place the orders in the Monerium system.

-  The `send` method receive an order to be placed:
+The `send(safeMoneriumOrder)` you can access as a property in the `SafeMoneriumClient` instance method takes an order to be placed:

 ```typescript
 SafeMoneriumOrder {